tutorial

 mcpize dev # Test locally

-mcpize publish # Ship it
+mcpize deploy # Ship it

 You set the price.
 MCPize handles hosting, billing, auth.
 You keep 85% of revenue.